preciofishbone/OmniaDocsG2/working-with-processes/authoring-processes/working-with-tasks/index.rst

 (Image to be added)

 You can click the link to preview the process.
-To see additional information about the document, click the i icon.
+To see additional information about the process, click the i-icon.
 Here's an example of process information:

 (Image to be added)